 Process and movement in the largest sense have infused all my work.

 As an anthropologist, I analyzed migrations and language borrowing.
+As a creative producer, I transitioned ideas from seedlings to fruition.
 As

 a photographer, I capture single gestures and a larger creative process.